ibexa/documentation-user/docs/site_organization/working_with_page.md

 - In the **Name** box, provide the name of the block that will appear on the Page.
 - In the Form section, click **Select content**, navigate through the content and select a Form Content item to append it to the block.

+!!! caution "Known limitation"

+    To present two or more identical forms on one Page, ask your developer to create several identical form blocks that you can then use.
+Otherwise you may encounter issues with duplicate data submission.

+    For more information about creating form blocks, see [Creating a newsletter form](https://doc.ibexa.co/en/master/tutorials/enterprise_beginner/5_create_newsletter_form/#add-a-form-block) in developer documentation.

 ### Code block

 On the **Basic** tab, perform the following actions: